-When importing from China, e.g., through Chinese B2B sites, like Alibaba or Made-in-China, we encounter some abbreviations used by suppliers.
+When importing from China on Chinese B2B sites, like Alibaba or Made-in-China, we encounter some abbreviations used by suppliers.
 It’s crucial to get familiar with them to fully understand an offer and services provided by a chosen supplier.
 One of them is MOQ.
-What is MOQ, and what does it influence?
-Why do sellers establish MOQ?
+What is MOQ, and is it important?
+Why do sellers have MOQ?

 What is MOQ?